-This report tells the stories of 20 teams, units and funds established by governments and charged with making innovation happen.
+This report, from Nesta and Bloomberg Philanthropies, tells the stories of 20 teams, units and funds established by governments and charged with making innovation happen.
 They work across the spectrum of innovation – from focusing on incremental improvements to aiming for radical transformations.

 - All governments need institutions to catalyse innovation.
 The best mayors and ministers recognise this and put in place i-teams, dedicated teams, units and funds, to structure and embed innovation methods and practice in government.

 - Based on our analysis, i-teams fall into one of four categories: creating solutions to solve specific challenges, engaging citizens, non-profits and businesses to find new ideas, transforming the processes, skills and culture of government, or achieving wider policy and systems change.
 They are overcoming a range of issues, from reducing murder rates, making it easier to register a business, improving school performance, to booting economic growth.

 - Drawing on desk research, site visits, over 80 interviews, and a survey to analyse twenty i-teams from across six continents, the report reveals that innovation requires dedicated capacity, specific skills, methods, partnerships, and consistent political support.
 The study shows the ways in which these elements have been combined successfully to achieve impressive results.